JetBrains/Qodana/topics/custom-profiles.md

 <var name="wiki-glob" value="https://en.wikipedia.org/wiki/Glob_(programming)"/>
 <var name="idea-scopes" value="https://www.jetbrains.com/help/idea/scope-language-syntax-reference.html"/>

+<link-summary>Starting from version 2023.2, you can create and configure Qodana profiles using YAML. </link-summary>

 Starting from version 2023.2, you can create and configure %instance% profiles using YAML. %instance% also provides several improvements related to profile configuration, such as: